kunaldoliya90/workindia_assignment_railway_management_system/README.md

 ## 🌐 API Endpoints

-Below are the available API endpoints for the Railway Management System, along with example payloads and responses:
+Below are the available API endpoints for the Railway Management System, along with example payloads and responses using the dummy user credentials.

 ---